Machining Service:

 Why choose Prototek for your wire and sinker EDM project?

-Prototek provides reliable wire and sinker EDM services with high-quality results.
-Our skilled technicians use advanced equipment to make precise cuts, ensuring the final product meets your specifications.
-We offer fast turnaround times so you can stay on schedule.
+Prototek offers reliable wire and sinker EDM services, delivering high-quality results.
+Our skilled technicians utilize advanced equipment to make precise cuts, ensuring that the final product meets your exact specifications.
+We offer fast turnaround times, allowing you to stay on schedule.

 What do our customers say about us?